python/cpython/Doc/library/math.rst

    Return the logarithm of *x* to the given *base*.

-   If the *base* is not specified or is None, returns the natural logarithm (base *e*) of *x*.
+   If the *base* is not specified, returns the natural logarithm (base *e*) of *x*.

 .. function:: log1p(x)